On this page:

 What services are provided through the Australian health system?

 The Australian health system provides services to anyone who needs help to manage their health.
 These services are called mainstream services.
-They are available to everyone, whether or not you have a disability.
-We can’t fund a support if it’s more appropriately funded or provided by one of these services.
+They are available to everyone, whether or not they have a disability.

 - services or supports to manage a health condition that isn’t related to your disability

-- allied health services related to acute and post-acute services
+- surgical services or procedures related to aids and equipment

 - end-of-life and palliative care.

-There may also be other specialist health services or private health insurance that is available to manage your health or treat a health condition.
-You will need to pay for these things yourself.
+There may also be other specialist health services that are available to manage your health or treat a health condition.
+You may need private health insurance to pay for these things yourself.

 If you need help to manage your health or a health condition you should talk to your doctor first.
-If you need help to link to a doctor in your area talk to your my NDIS contact or support coordinator.
+If you need help to link to a doctor in your area talk to your my NDIS contact, support coordinator or recovery coach.